Project Support, Office of Pacific Advancement, AUT

 Bachelor of Sport and Recreation in Management

-As someone who has always been passionate about sport, Matt says AUT’s Bachelor of Sport and Recreation was the obvious choice for him.
+As someone who has always been passionate about sport, AUT sport and recreation alumnus Matt Clark says the Bachelor of Sport and Recreation was the obvious choice for him.

 “I’ve spent my whole life in sport – I watch, play, umpire and coach sport.
 When it was time to decide what to study at university, I knew that I wanted to work in the sports industry, so that I was excited about waking up and going to work.”

 “The highlight of my time at AUT was the large array of practical experiences I gained.
 I found myself in so many different real-life situations where I met so many people inside and outside my industry, as well as gaining experience before entering the workforce.”